savevsgames/savevsgames-group-proof-reader/README.md

    // 4.
 Process and return results
    ```

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/734d2606-1eaf-497a-83c1-099a3175b9d0) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+## TO CLONE THE REPOSITORY

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+You can clone this repo and push changes to a "feature" branch ex. "git checkout -b feature/newllmoptions"

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: